virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 Thus the emulator would have to perform a little more work upon entry to such a block than just setting `scope` properly.

 **Note:** Regarding the so-called `TEMPORARY` variables:  Although the documentation fusses over them as if they were something special, to the point of making it seem tricky to implement them, in fact at execution time `TEMPORARY` is just a drop-in replacement for `DECLARE`.
 The distinction is entirely syntactical, in that you can only use `DECLARE` in blocks that end with `CLOSE`, whereas you can only use `TEMPORARY` in blocks that end with `END`.
 (Well, and there's an extra way to declare temporary integer variables with `FOR TEMPORARY I=...
 END` vs `FOR I=...
 END`.)
 However, given our underlying model of scopes, there's actually no distinction at all between temporary and non-temporary variables at runtime.
 A `TEMPORARY` variable is merely a variable whose scope happens to be a `DO ...
 END` block rather than (say) a `PROGRAM` or `FUNCTION` block.

+## Automated Labels Within Scopes

+For maneuvering within and between scopes, certain types of symbolic labels for certain roles within the scopes are very-commonly needed, and it is necessary for the code-generator to be able to create them systematically on the fly in order to effectively use the scopes.
+The techique for doing so is to create labels is usually according to the following pattern,

+    xx_N

+where `xx` is a prefix that defines the role in a way which is in common among all the scopes, and `N` is the scope index.
+There are, however, a couple of exceptions in which the pattern is instead

+    xx_N_M

+where `N` and `M` are two different scope indices.

+This is all transparent to the HAL/S coder, of course, since these labels appear only in PALMAT and not in HAL/S source code.

+All of the `xx` prefixes are lower-case alphabetic, which make the generated labels unlikely to be coincide with labels in actual HAL/S flight software ... but not *impossible*.
+I may later change the pattern to something for which collisions are actually impossible to being syntactically impossible in HAL/S, such as `N_xx`; but that would have the disadvantage (for debugging purposes) of not being able  explicitly use these labels in the HAL/S interactive interpreter, so I'll leave them this way for now.
+Later that may be changed.

+The patterns currently in use are:

+* `ue_N`.
+This is the entry point (i.e., the very first PALMAT instruction) of scope `N`, at which the code generator typically places a `NOOP` instruction (see the PALMAT instructions as defined below) with this label.
+The identifier, however, is defined in the namespace of the parent scope rather than in scope `N` itself.
+* `ur_N`.
+This is the label (in namespace of the parent scope) of the automatic return to the parent when the end of scope `N` is reached.
+* `ux_N`.
+This is the label (in the namespace of scope `N`) of the end of the scope, at which the code-generator typically places a `NOOP` PALMAT instruction with this label.
+In looking at this, it seems to me that I could always just leave out this label and this `NOOP` instruction, and instead just jump directly to `ur_N` (see the `ur_N` entry above); well, I'll leave that for the future.
+* `up_N`.
+In a loop (`DO WHILE`, `DO UNTIL`, `DO FOR`) this is the label near the top of the block to which the block jumps to start the next iteration, after having reached the end of the block.
+* `uf_N`.
+In an `IF THEN ELSE`, this is the label of the `ELSE`, to which we jump when `IF`'s conditional is false.

+These labels will not all necessarily be present in the identifier list, since they won't all necessarily be used in any given scope.

 ## PALMAT Instructions